TheDukeZip/hacksecurectf2016/elpis/README.md

 ### Other thoughts:

 I really liked the format of getting points for obtaining a user accounts on the machine, and more points for root or Adminstrator.
-This allowed it to be a jeopardy style competition but provided a little more realism as you were finding a way into the machine and then escalating priviledges.
+This allowed it to be a jeopardy style competition but provided a little more realism as you were finding a way into the machine and then escalating privileges.

 This was also my first time using an Armitage team server.
 Whenever I have used Metasploit in the past I typically stick to msfconsole but I could see how the ability to share scans, credentials, and shells on the hosts really could save a lot of work in a collaborative environment.
 I wasn't super familiar with how to best make use of the collaboration but I certainly am going to take some time to learn more about it.